Astrak/LoadScreen.js/README.md

 };

 const options = {
-    autoTweenExposure: 3,//Duration of the opening fading, after removal.
+    autoTweenExposure: 2,//Duration of the opening fading after removal.
 0 to cancel.
     forcedStart: false,//Start loading even if the canvas is out of sight (usually bad practice).
     verbose: false,//Logs progress, process and compile duration + total load screen duration.
     tweenDuration: .5//Progress and removal tweens durations.